-- The A-certificate celebrates your early development in being able to safely fly a glider solo in close proximity to the airfield
+- The Solo Pilot certificate celebrates your early development in being able to safely fly a glider solo in close proximity to the airfield

-- The B-certificate focuses on your ability to safely fly a glider
+- The Soaring Pilot certificate celebrates your ability to safely soar a glider locally

-- The Qualified Glider Pilot celebrates your arrival as a fully fledged glider pilot ready to develop your cross-country soaring skills.
+- The Cross-Country Pilot (XCP) certificate celebrates your arrival as a glider pilot able to fly beyond gliding range of the airfield, ready to develop your cross-country soaring skills further to task flying.

 FAI Awards System